MohamedAbdulHameed/DFT/Automated-Convergence-Test/Readme.md

-This is an automated convergence test for QE that is written in both bash and Python.
+This is an automated convergence test for QE that is written in both Bash and Python.

 It is a bit messy but gets the job done.